rmorales723/food-log/README.md

 This project is a basic food log which tracks calories, proteins, carbohydrates, and fats.
 #
+We have a New Entry react component that posts the user typed data for the meal type being created from the frontend to the Rails backend API.
+It lets the user add the meal type information (e.g. meal type, calories, proteins, carbohydrates, and fats).

+When the user hits the Create Entry button after typing the information, it makes a POST /foodlog API call to the backend Rails API with the meal type information in the request body and the food log record is created and saved in the backend database.

 ![Screen Shot 2022-12-27 at 4 10 12 PM](https://user-images.githubusercontent.com/72527380/209723400-7848991d-2181-4501-9fae-8b31a18bdabd.png)
 #